 - selective road capacity enhancements;

 - increased and enhanced transit services;

 - transit-supportive development;

-- · transportation demand management; and
+- transportation demand management; and

 - active transportation.

 The overall objective is to develop a transportation system that increases mobility options for all users, including pedestrians, cyclists and transit riders and, in the process, begins to redress the past imbalance created by focusing on accommodating the automobile.
-However, there will remain a need for selected, on-going improvements to the road network to accommodate Markham's traffic growth and to enhance mobility and accessibility for all users.

-Section 7.1 preamble subject to Area/Site Specific Appeal Nos.
+However, there will remain a Section 7.1 preamble subject to Area/Site Specific Appeal Nos.
 19 (Issue 258, 260,262) and 22 (Issue 280 s))